 Some staff teams are a mess relationally.
 I’ve known staff members that don’t talk to each other for months.
 Others have quit their church jobs over relational issues.
-(Some have even left the ministry).

 - Our selection processes don’t include enough time and interaction to know potential team members.
 I understand the logistical difficulties of finding that time, but enlistment that includes only a few meetings is surely insufficient.
 Long-term staff problems are often a front-door issue.